mabarber92/kitab-website-draft/_pages/methods/text-reuse.md

 ### Can I run passim?
 It is possible to run passim at home on a small corpus of texts.
 To run larger quantities of text requires a huge amount of computing power, and we run the OpenITI Corpus using a server.

 Running passim is not recommended, unless you have a good familiarity with computers.
 Instructions for how to run passim can be found [here](https://github.com/dasmiq/passim).
-A development branch of passim now allows you to run passim through python and this is recommended route.
+A development branch of passim now allows you to run passim through python and this is the recommended route.
 For instructions, see [here](https://github.com/dasmiq/passim/tree/seriatim). {% endcapture %}

 <div class="notice--primary">{{ faq_box | markdownify }}
 </div>